 On cube building phase, Kylin use Hive to pre-join the fact table and lookup tables.
-On query time, table joins are supported by the Apache Calcite query engine.
+On query time, table joins are supported by the Apache Calcite.
 Calcite will decompose the join operator several single table lookup operators and each of them will be completed by Kylin.

-The Apache Calcite query engine does code generation for SQL queries.
+Apache Calcite does code generation for SQL queries.

 Kylin relies on HBase to execute queries.
 HBase is a tuple-at-a-time execution engine.

 Kylin supports a subset of Apache Calcite's supported queries.
 Since Kylin is a pure OLAP engine, it only supports `SELECT` queries. `INSERT`, `UPDATE` and `DELETE` are not supported.